cosmos-sajal/django_boilerplate/README.md

 ## Tech Stack Used -
-Django, DjangoRestFramework, PostgreSQL, Redis, Docker
+Django, DjangoRestFramework, PostgreSQL, Redis, Docker, JWT Authentication.

 ## How to use this -